DanielLChapman/BitHeroes-Equipment-Planner/README.md

 2. Search Functionality to search for certain words in both title and effects
 3. Add enchants / runes <- not sure how to save without a database but I guess I would have to add it in
 4. Skill calculations
+5. Way to get back to the top.
+Maybe re-do bonuses so it is always visible